jordimontana82/fake-xrm-easy/README.md

 *    TODO: Implement generic handling of not yet implemented messages (ideally, for many of them we'll just need to check how they were called, i.e. calculaterolluprequest)
 *  Increase test coverage

-##Donate

-We won't ask you for any PayPal or similar donations.
-Seriously.

-Instead, if you are using this framework on a regular basis, and is making your life as CRM developer easier, I would really appreciate if you could nominate me as a CRM MVP.
-Please reach out on [my linkedin profile](https://www.linkedin.com/in/jordimontana) for that.
-Thank you!